 - These resources are composed of non-living things

 - Examples are water, minerals, metals, wind, solar energy etc.

 3. Answer the following questions in about 120 words.

-The use of land is determined both by physical factors such as topography, climate, soil types as well as human factors such as population density, technological capability and culture and traditions etc. The pattern of the net sown area varies greatly from one state to another.
+The use of land is determined both by physical factors, such as topography, climate, and soil types, as well as by human factors, such as population density, technological capability, culture, traditions etc. The pattern of the net sown area varies greatly from one state to another.
 It is over 80 per cent of the total area in Punjab and Haryana and less than 10 per cent in Arunachal Pradesh, Mizoram, Manipur and Andaman Nicobar Islands.
-Forest area in the country is far lower than the desired 33 per cent of geographical area, as it was outlined in the National Forest Policy (1952).
+Forest area in the country is far lower than the desired 33 per cent of the geographical area, as it was outlined in the National Forest Policy (1952).
 It was considered essential for the maintenance of the ecological balance.
-A part of the land is termed as wasteland and land put to other non-agricultural uses.
-Wasteland includes rocky, arid and desert areas and land put to other non-agricultural uses includes settlements, roads, railways, industry etc. Continuous use of land over a long period of time without taking appropriate measures to conserve and manage has resulted in land degradation.
+A part of the land is termed a wasteland, and it is put to other non-agricultural uses like settlements, roads, railways, industry etc. It includes rocky, arid and desert areas.
+Continuous use of land over a long period of time without taking appropriate measures to conserve and manage it has resulted in land degradation.

 (ii) How has technical and economic development led to more consumption of resources?

 - Large-scale production led to over utilisation of resources.

 - Technological advancement led to greater exploitation of resources.

 - Improved medical and health resources led to huge consumption of resources.

 Resources and Development Summary